Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 The role that you choose must have permissions to create stages and write tables in the specified database and schema.

-For the properties in this file, you can use any [connection parameter supported by the JDBC Driver](https://docs.snowflake.com/en/user-guide/jdbc-configure.html#label-jdbc-connection-parameters).
+For the properties in this file, use any [connection parameter supported by the JDBC Driver](https://docs.snowflake.com/en/user-guide/jdbc-configure.html#label-jdbc-connection-parameters).

 <!-- ------------------------ -->
 ##  Connect to Snowflake